Chinese Chicken Salad

 Chinese Chicken Salad: Frequently Asked Questions

-Yes, we love this Instant Pot rotisserie chicken recipe!
-So easy and so flavorful (and makes for great salads).
+Yes, I love this Instant Pot rotisserie chicken recipe!
+It’s so easy and so flavorful, and makes for great salads.

-Bell peppers, zucchini and snap peas are all great additions.
+Carrots, bell peppers and snow peas are all excellent additions.

 These crispy wonton strips are very easy to make with only 2 ingredients!

 Absolutely!
-The dressing can be stored in the fridge, and everything else can be prepped/chopped and stored in separate containers (especially the mandarin oranges to avoid sogginess).
-When ready to serve, gently toss all of your ingredients together with the dressing.
+The dressing can be stored in the fridge, and everything else can be prepped and chopped, stored in separate containers (especially the mandarin oranges to avoid sogginess).
+When ready to serve, gently toss all of your ingredients together with the dressing until evenly coated.

 Chinese Chicken Salad